ilikepancakes-ink/twittwebot/README.md

 ## Content Types

-The bot generates various types of content:
+The bot generates various types of random facts:
+- Bizarre but true facts about animals
+- Weird historical facts
+- Strange facts about space and the universe
+- Odd facts about the human body
+- Random facts about food and cooking
-- Thought-provoking statements about technology
+- Weird facts about technology and inventions
+- Bizarre facts about nature and weather
+- Random facts about countries and cultures
-- Inspiring quotes about creativity
+- Odd facts about language and words
-- Philosophical observations
-- Witty observations about modern life
+- Strange facts about the ocean and marine life

-- Motivational statements
-- Scientific insights
-- Humorous daily life comments
+When replying to mentions, the bot provides conversational random facts tailored for responses.

 ## Running as a Service